IvanVnucec/IvanVnucec.github.io/_posts/2024-11-21-catchcam-designing-gnss-circuitry.md

 ## Antenna

 I've decided to go with the 25x25 mm `KH-GPS252504-WY` GNSS antenna.

+{% include gallery id="antenna_gallery" caption="KH-GPS252504-WY GNSS Ceramic Patch antenna.
+Courtesy of lcsc.com." %}

 It was really cheap one, although the datasheet is a bit lacking when it comes to the recommended ground plane size (more on that later).
 I reached out to the manufacturer for some clarity, and their customer support was surprisingly helpful.
-They told me a 50x50 mm ground plane would do the trick, but they didn't really explain why.
+They told me a 60x60 mm ground plane would do the trick, but they didn't really explain why.
 Still, they were generous enough to offer 10 free samples for our project, which was a nice gesture.

 ## PCB Design

 I've chosen `GND - SIG/PWR - SIG/PWR - GND` stackup for my 4-layer PCB because the GNSS Antenna needs a solid ground plane beneath it to work properly.
 Antenna is placed on the top side, while the GNSS module and the rest of the system circuitry is placed on the bottom side.
 This way, the antenna feed pin is as close as possible to the module in order to minimize PCB signal loss and interference.
 The stackup I've chosen is not ideal because the inner signals are not shielded by the ground planes as they would be in a more popular `SIG/PWR - GND - GND -SIG/PWR` stackup.
+The ground size is set to 60x60 mm, as recommended by the antenna manufacturer.

 {% include figure popup=true image_path="/assets/images/pcb_top_side.png" caption="PCB from the Top side.
 Note that the antenna is the only part populated on the top side." %}